 I’m so thrilled to have author David Ezra Stein today with his top 10 favorite funny picture books.
-We are also giving away 3 signed copies of his latest book, Interrupting Chicken and the Elephant of Surprise!
 You might remember Interrupting Chicken from the 2011 Caldecott Honor that it won!
 I’m happy to announce that Interrupting Chicken is back and better than ever!

 Interrupting Chicken and the Elephant of Surprise by David Ezra Stein

 David Ezra Stein reminds me of Caldecott triple winner David Weisner.
 Both can illustrate in many different styles and both can weave fractured stories in a whimsical and hilarious way.

 Interrupting Chicken has kid appeal with a strong girl character who takes charge in this creative play on words bedtime story.
 Kudos to Stein for outdoing himself.
 This sequel is every bit as good as the original, and even better because it has elephants! [picture book, ages 4 and up]